 In 2017, we will continue to work with elected officials and government agencies to provide effective and equitable environmental leadership.
 Our 2017 priorities include:

 • Clean & Equitable Transportation.
 For too long, Oregon has focused on moving cars, not people.
 A lack of options across the state means that most Oregonians cannot easily get around without a car.
 Transportation is not only a major source of air pollution in Oregon, but is also our #1 source of global warming pollution.
 A comprehensive transportation package must invest in public transit, safer infrastructure for walking and bicycling (especially safe routes to school), clean electric vehicles, and innovative ways to reduce congestion and move freight sustainably.
 Oregonians deserve a modern transportation system with safe, affordable, clean and healthy options for all.
 For more information on our transportation priorities, click here.

 • Diesel Clean-Up.
 Deadly diesel pollution causes more fatalities than car crashes.
 90% of Oregonians live in counties where diesel exhaust is at levels that raise the risk of cancer over a lifetime; and chronic exposure to diesel fumes can harm the heart, lungs and brain.
 Oregon lags behind neighboring states in addressing this health crisis; in fact, dirty old diesel engines that are no longer allowed in California can be dumped into Oregon.
 To protect people’s health, Oregon must accelerate diesel clean-up through stronger standards and financial assistance to replace polluting diesel engines in trucks, school buses and construction equipment.
 New diesel engines run up to 95% cleaner, deliver $17 dollars in health benefits for every dollar invested, and benefit our climate by reducing black carbon.
-For more information on our diesel work, click here.
+See more about SB 1008 and our diesel work.